weihanfeng/kickstarter-projects-EDA/README.md

 ![slide2](./assets/Slide2.JPG)

 What is the funding a project should set?
-We take a look at the goals for successful and amd unsuccessful projects
+We take a look at the goals for successful and unsuccessful projects

 ![slide3](./assets/Slide3.JPG)